 The Airmen's Stories - F/O J W Seddon

-John Wilfred Seddon of Kingston-upon-Thames, Surrey was born in Vancouver, Canada in 1918 while his father was there on business.
+John Wilfred Seddon of Kingston-upon-Thames, Surrey was born in Vancouver, Canada on 15th March 1918 while his father was there on business.

 He was educated at Bryanston School and Jesus College, Cambridge where he read Engineering.